This sunny Central Oregon treasure is the perfect spring escape for hikers and rockhounds.

 Where to Stay

 The three units of the monument are spread out over a large area, and only a few of the area’s tiny towns have motels or inns.
 A few great, affordable options for a soft bed are below, and there are campgrounds nearby (though not in the monument itself).
 Some travelers prefer to make a home base west of the monument at one of the larger hotels in Prineville, Redmond or Bend, but we prefer the smaller local inns where the proprietors often serve up some seasoned travel tips along with your room, and maybe even a hot breakfast.

-For a cheap roof over your head, The Oregon Hotel in Mitchell is a homey bed and breakfast at a great price with all units well under $100 a night for family-sized rooms–one of the Northwest’s best values (family-sized room room pictured right).
+For a cheap roof over your head, The Oregon Hotel in Mitchell is a clean, homey bed and breakfast at a great price with all units well under $100 a night for family-sized rooms–one of the Northwest’s best values (family-sized room room pictured right).

-Another option is the Lodge at Service Creek (between Fossil and Kimberly on Hwy 19), part of a small outpost that also includes a roadside restaurant with awesome homemade pies and a basic general store.
+Another terrific option is the Lodge at Service Creek (between Fossil and Kimberly on Hwy 19), part of a small outpost that also includes a roadside restaurant with awesome homemade pies and a basic general store.
 Rooms run about $85-$125.
 Starting May 2018 they rent spacious camping tents that sleep up to five for $29 per night.

 Where to Eat

-This is cattle country, and they let you know it–many of the area’s eateries are sit-down family restaurants that serve burgers and steaks.
+This is cattle country, and they let you know it–many of the area’s eateries are sit-down family restaurants that serve locally-raised burgers and steaks!

-A great choice is RJ’s in Fossil, where the steaks are cooked to your specifications, the prices are good and the service is great.
+A great choice is Dayville Cafe in Dayville for breakfast, lunch or dinner.
+Steaks are perfectly cooked to your specifications, the prices are good and the service is great.
 Finish off your dinner with a slice of fresh-baked seasonal berry pie.

 The Sidewalk Cafe and More in Mitchell is a cozy mom n’ pop place that serves standard American fare like homemade pie, burgers and milkshakes–a great stop for lunch.